TranzerDev/react-native-userdefaults/README.md

 // To remove the value in standard UserDefaults RNUserdefaults.remove(key);
-// The UserDefaults suite indetifier const suite = 'group.old-example.app';
+// The UserDefaults suite indetifier const suite = 'group.example.app';
-// To remove the value in a self defined UserDefaults suite RNUserdefaults.removeFromSuite(key, suite);
+// iOS only: To remove the value in a self defined UserDefaults suite RNUserdefaults.removeFromSuite(key, suite);
 ```